 Virtual Exam: Registrants will be added to a Blackboard page before the exam begins, and exams will be proctored via Zoom.

-In-Person Exam: Registrants will take the exam at Van Metre Hall (Arlington) or Aquia Hall (Fairfax).
+In-Person Exam: Registrants will take the exam at Van Metre Hall (Mason Square) or Aquia Hall (Fairfax).

 The POGO 511 Statistics Workshop